while striving to achieve their desired result.

 Whatever your legal needs, whether it be a child custody matter, child support or spousal support, asset division, or anything else, the Law Office of Tzvi Y. Hagler, P.C. can provide knowledgeable and experienced legal representation to guide you through what can be an emotional and stressful time in your life.

 We are here to serve you.
-Contact us anytime for a consultation with a Nassau County divorce lawyer.
+Contact us anytime for a consultation with a divorce lawyer in Nassau County, NY.

 Do I Have to Prove Fault to Get a Divorce?